 Our online community platform allows students to virtually feel the presence of others in the school and build friendships.
 It is very active with student conversation at all hours of the day, often even on weekends!
 School Houses are a sort of homeroom where students form some of their closest bonds.

 Regular community events — like Spirit Week, occasional movie nights, the Student Showcase, numerous club meetings, and school dances — provide more opportunities for connection, inquiry, and celebration.

 Every student at Sora is a member of a House.
 Each House consists of a small group of students and has a distinct identity and vibe formed by its members and leaders.
 Students are elected into House Leader positions by their peers and are responsible for hosting daily academic check-ins and being the point of contact for other students and faculty.
 Each House also engages in school-wide activities and acquires various points through attendance, special games, and presentations that contribute to the coveted House Cup Competition.

 Student leadership is an integral part of Sora.
-Much like in their learning, students rely on each other to maintain the spirit of the community and constantly improve the Sora experience.
-Although there are informal ways of achieving this, some students are called upon to lead their peers and be a part of the leadership.
+Much like in their learning, students rely on each other to maintain the spirit of the community as well as constantly improve the Sora experience.
+Although there are informal ways of achieving this, some students grow to lead their peers and be a part of formal leadership.

-The Student Senate is a select handful of students who are responsible for advocating for their peers while holding them to a high standard in their actions and behaviors.
+The Student Senate is a select handful of students who are responsible for advocating for their peers.
+They’re also tasked with holding them to a high standard in their actions and behaviors.